M.S.W. Program Description

 Our three New York locations and our Online M.S.W.
 Program enable you to get a world-class Fordham University education wherever you live:

 - The Lincoln Center campus is located at West 60th Street and Columbus Avenue in Manhattan.

 - The Fordham Westchester campus is located at 400 Westchester Avenue in West Harrison, N.Y.

 - The Molloy College campus (a collaborative program with Fordham University's Graduate School of Social Service) is in Rockville Centre, Long Island, N.Y.

 - The Online M.S.W.
-Program is available for students who live more than 50 miles from our campuses.
-(Check our map showing our geographic requirement.)
+Program is available for students who live in NY, NJ, or CT.

 New students in the M.S.W. program can begin in the fall or spring semester.
 If you begin in the spring, your first fieldwork assignment will start the following fall.

 Prospective students can take up to 12 credits total on a non-matriculated basis.
 Students who earn a grade B or better in a non-matriculated basis.
 Students who earn a grade B or better in a non-matriculated course get credit for that class if they are later admitted into the M.S.W. program.